-Technically, you can, but it's not as simple as you might think.
-For things like taking photos and setting a morning alarm, your phone will still work.
-But making phone calls and surfing the Internet can be hit and miss.
-Depending on where your ship is at any given moment, you may or may not have a phone signal.
-When you do have one, it's coming through an at-sea provider (CellAtSea for Norwegian Cruise Line and Cellular At Sea for Royal Caribbean, as examples) and is considered a roaming charge by your cell carrier.
-Rates are typically very high.
-As of March 2015, Verizon, for example, charges $2.49/minute for voice calls, while Sprint charges $2.99/minute and T-Mobile charges a whopping $5.99/minute.
-AT&T charges $2.50/minute, or you can purchase one of three cruise ship calling packages if you're sailing on Royal Caribbean, Celebrity Cruises, Azamara or select Silversea ships.
+Technically, you can, but it's not always possible.
+Depending on where your ship is at any given moment, you might or might not have a phone signal.
+When you do have one, it's coming through an at-sea provider (Telenor Maritime for P&O Cruises and Cellular At Sea for Royal Caribbean, as examples) and is considered a roaming charge by your mobile carrier.

 Can I send or receive text messages?
 Is texting less expensive than making a phone call?